Alnus serrulata: Distribution

 Alnus serrulata is mainly located in eastern North America.
 It ranges from Maine to Northern Florida, west to southeastern Oklahoma, Missouri, and Illinois.
 It also grows along the Mississippi River.
 It is not present in northern New Hampshire and Vermont.
-Smooth Alder is classified as an facultative wetland species in the Atlantic and Gulf Coastal Plains and an obligate wetland species in the North and Midwest.
+Smooth alder is classified as an facultative wetland species in the Atlantic and Gulf Coastal Plains and an obligate wetland species in the North and Midwest.

 Taxonomy

-The scientific name of Smooth Alder is Alnus serrulata (Aiton) Willd., synonymous with Alnus noveboracensis Britton, Alnus rubra Desfontaines ex Spach, Alnus rugosa (Du Roi) Sprengel, Alnus rugosa (Du Roi) Sprengel var. serrulata (W. Aiton) H. Winkler, Alnus serrulata (W. Aiton) Willdenow var. subelliptica Fernald, and Betula serrulata W. Aiton.
+The scientific name of smooth alder is Alnus serrulata (Aiton) Willd., synonymous with Alnus noveboracensis Britton, Alnus rubra Desfontaines ex Spach, Alnus rugosa (Du Roi) Sprengel, Alnus rugosa (Du Roi) Sprengel var. serrulata (W. Aiton) H. Winkler, Alnus serrulata (W. Aiton) Willdenow var. subelliptica Fernald, and Betula serrulata W. Aiton.

-It has English common names including common alder, tag alder, hazel alder, and smooth alder.
+It has English common names including common alder, tag alder, hazel alder, brookside alder and smooth alder.

 Cultivation

-Alnus serrulata can be found in a habitats such as streambanks, riversides, and swamps.
+Alnus serrulata can be found in habitats such as streambanks, riversides, and swamps.
 Water use is high and it requires sun or part-sun.
-It also requires moist soil that has a pH of 6.8-7.2.
+It also requires moist soil that has a pH of 6.8–7.2.
 Alnus serrulata needs 5–10-foot spacing in wildlife habitat.

 Uses

 Because the plant resides in riversides or stream streambanks, it usually functions as a stabilizer and restorer for those habitats.
 It is also used to treat astringent, diuretic, emetic, ophthalmic, and purgative symptoms.
-A tea made from the bark is said to work as a treatment for diarrhea, coughs, toothaches, sore mouth, and the pain of birth.
+A tea made from the bark was used by Native Americans as a treatment for diarrhea, coughs, toothaches, sore mouth, and the pain of birth.
+It has also been used as a treatment for acne in the form of a skin wash.
+An extract from the bark was used as an orange dye.